Connecting to the electricity network and choosing an electricity supplier.

 Having your boiler serviced regularly is essential to ensuring that it runs efficiently and safely.
 In conjunction with OFTEC we have produced a series of short practical videos to help you understand the importance of getting your boiler serviced and why you should use an OFTEC registered engineer.
 Watch here

 To find a OFTEC registered technician visit: www.oftec.org.uk/Consumers/FindTechnician

 Marketing Code of Practice

 All electricity suppliers must adhere to the Utility Regulator's Marketing Code of Practice.
 This protects electricity customers, in particular vulnerable customers, from inappropriate marketing practices and guards against the mis-selling of products.
-To view the Marketing Code of Practice for domestic customers click here and for business customers click here.
+To view the Marketing Code of Practice for domestic customers click here.

 Guaranteed Standards of Service

 Electricity network operator, NIE Networks and electricity suppliers have guaranteed standards of service.
 These standards let you know how companies should perform in the event of a complaint or network problems, and include payments to customers should they fail to meet them.
 There are some exceptions to the guaranteed standards and the company may not have to make a compensation payment in all instances.